Trinity One Butterfield Environment & Sustainability Stream

 A BROAD INTRODUCTION

 The Margaret MacMillan Trinity One Program is excited to launch the Butterfield Environment & Sustainability Stream for the 2018/2019 academic year.
 Created in close consultation with the University of Toronto’s School of the Environment, this stream will examine the most challenging issues surrounding Human beings, the planet and our future together.
 The Butterfield Environment & Sustainability Stream will use an interdisciplinary approach that combines both the sciences and the arts.
-Students will learn how to think about the complexities of Environmental sustainability from both theoretical and pratical perspectives.
+Students will learn how to think about the complexities of environmental sustainability from both theoretical and practical perspectives.

 This stream is open to all incoming Arts and Science students, however we recommend at least one senior level high school science course as preparation.

 The Butterfield Environment & Sustainability Stream was established thanks to the generous donation of George and Martha Butterfield and is funded by sustainable investments.